Shadows-of-Fire/Apotheosis/schema/affix/AffixDefinition.md

 # Description
-The AffixDefinition defines the core properties of an Affix, including its type, exclusivity rules, and tier-specific weights.
-This is used in conjunction with specific Affix implementations to create a complete Affix configuration.
+An affix definition defines the core properties of an Affix, including its type, exclusivity rules, and weights.
+Each Affix will always specify an affix definition in its json schema.

 # Dependencies
 This object references the following objects: